 Power factor

-In alternating current power, the ratio of active power to apparent power is expressed by the following formula.
+In AC power, it is the ratio of active power to apparent power and is expressed by the following formula.

 or

-It indicates the phase difference between the voltage waveform and the current waveform.
-If the current leads, it is called leading power factor; if it lags, it is called lagging power factor.
-The degree of lag is determined by the proportion of L (inductance) components in the electric circuit, and the degree of lead is determined by the proportion of C (capacitance) components.
-If there are no LC components, the power factor becomes 1 (100%).
-In power transmission and distribution circuits, it is required to increase the power factor to around 0.8 (80%) for efficient use of electric wires and to reduce losses.
-To improve a lagging power factor, power factor correction capacitors are grounded.
+It indicates the phase difference of the current waveform relative to the voltage waveform.
+When the current leads, it is called a leading power factor; when it lags, it is called a lagging power factor.
+The degree of lag is determined by the proportion of the L (inductance) component in the electric circuit, and the degree of lead is determined by the proportion of the C (capacitor) component.
+When there are no LC components, the power factor is 1 (100%).
+In transmission and distribution circuits, the power factor is required to be increased to about 0.8 (80%) in order to effectively utilize electric wires and reduce losses.
+To improve a lagging power factor, a phase-advancing capacitor is installed.

 Search from index